 - The final reason to buy disposable razors is if you just almost never shave.
 Perhaps you grow facial hair really slowly, or something like that.
 But, you may not want to sink a whole bunch of money into shaving supplies you won’t really use.

-Now, it seems almost silly to list, but disposable razors have some major disadvantages.
-The first being quality of build and quality of the shave.
+It seems almost silly to list, but disposable razors have some major disadvantages.
+The first is quality of build and the quality of the shave.